 The Will Rogers-Wiley Post Memorial is at Walakpa Bay, an estuary that extends 6 miles (10 km) east from the Chukchi Sea, and is located about 76 miles (123 km) northeast of Wainwright and 11 miles (18 km) southwest of Utqiaġvik, Alaska.
 The memorial marks the location of a plane crash that killed humorist Will Rogers and aviator Wiley Post on August 15, 1935, during an aerial tour of Alaska.

-In 1853, Commander Rochfort Maguire, of the Royal Navy, recorded the Iñupiat name as “Walakpan”.
+In 1853, Commander Rochfort Maguire of the Royal Navy recorded the Iñupiat name as “Walakpan”.
 The Iñupiat of today pronounce the name “Walakpak” and say it refers in meaning to a “big village”.
-This locality has been a campsite for generations because of its proximity to a good coastal inlet.
-William Smyth reported that in August 1826 a village of nine homes was located 0.5 miles (0.8 km) from the mouth of the inlet.
+This locality has been a campsite for generations because of its proximity to a coastal inlet.
+William Smyth, who was the official artist of Captain Frederick Beechey‘s expedition to explore the Bering Strait in 1825, reported that in August 1826 a village of nine homes was located 0.5 miles (0.8 km) from the mouth of the inlet.
 Beechey named the estuary “Refuge Inlet” after the barge sent to explore the coast was trapped there by ice from August 25 to 28, 1826.